NathanDuran/RNN-Sherlock-Language-Model/README.md

 40 Epoch - said of Holmes, protruded Toller to introduce any three together.

 50 Epoch - said of a serious, for success --" said Holmes," of no means recollect for weeks fact that, and when Holmes suddenly all my trivial, then, you shall tell it out and found.

+## Keras LSTM:

+10 Epoch - the old man, and the name of the be in the house.

 # Included Python Files